pyrmont/articles.inqk.net/_posts/2018-03-02-netgear-openvpn-keys.md

 ? (<Router IP>) at <MAC Address> [ether] on eth0
 ```

-Now let's install the necessary dependencies and run the script.
+Now let's run the script.
 When entering the MAC address, enter it _without_ colon separators.
 So if your MAC address is `ff:ff:ff:ff:ff:ff`, you would enter this as `ffffffffffff`.

 ```sh
 python ./telnetenable.py <Router IP> <Router MAC> admin <Router password>